Dunwoody Senior Baseball

 Protest Resolution.
 Umpires shall halt play and try to resolve the protest with the Duty Officer and both Managers.
 If agreement is reached, the protest shall be considered withdrawn, even if the ruling is later determined to be incorrect.

 If the facts are agreed to but agreement cannot be reached, the Head Umpire, League President or Executive VP if present may be contacted for a ruling.
 If none are available, the coach may protest the game.
 The protest must be stated prior to the next pitch being thrown.

 The League must be notified by email immediately at the end of the game.
 The league will issue a ruling when the facts are presented by the coaches and the umps.

-If the weather is bad, DSB will make every effort to notify coaches and close the field on the DSB web site 2 hours in advance.
+If the weather is bad, DSB will make every effort to notify coaches and close the field on the DSB web site.
+The new fields function differently in the event of bad weather.
+Our goal is to give a 2 hour notice in advance of the scheduled time of play.
+Plan on showing up even in bad weather because the fields drain quickly.
 The old rainout number is no longer active.